 - Does not include a domain, mailboxes, web space, etc. These are available as extras as per standard pricing.

-- Credit control is strictly applied and any failed payments or cancelled Direct Debit causes the service to be blocked immediately.
+- Credit control is strictly applied and any failed payments causes the service to be blocked immediately, as does cancelling a Direct Debit without setting up a new one.
 Service is only restored on cleared payment of outstanding balance, including any admin fee for bounced payments.
 You can call to fix your account by credit/debit card during office hours, and this takes a couple of hours to get you on-line again.
 You can fix the account by BACS or fast payment but service restored the day after payment arrives.
 Cheques not accepted.

 - Is this any good for gaming